 Then use a forward simulation to show that the algorithm implements WeakVS-machine.
-This forward simulation should be straightforward, mapping to createview in WeakVS-machine the event in C-S where a processor defines the membership of the view, after waiting $2\delta$ units since sending the "newgroup" message (the membership is the set that sent "accept" responses).
-Uniqueness of viewids is immediate since in CS they have a procid as low-order part (and a stable seque as highorder part).
-Note that we still have monotonicity on the viewids that p sees, because $\mathbf{newview}(v)p$ still has precondition that $v.id > current.id_p$ .
+This forward simulation should be straightforward, mapping to createview in WeakVS-machine the event in [19] where a processor defines the membership of the view, after waiting 2δ units since sending the "newgroup" message (the membership is the set that sent "accept" responses).
+Uniqueness of viewids is immediate since in [19] they have a procid as low-order part (and a stable seque as higherder part).
+Note that we still have monotonicity on the viewids that psees, because newview $(v)p$ still has precondition that $v.id > current.id_p$.
 An operational argument should work for performance and fault-tolerance.
+In showing implementability of VS, we focused on simplicity and feasibility.
+While the approach we presented can be further optimized, we note that token-based solutions have been used in real group communication implementations [5].